qplex/q-development-kit/docs/guide.rst

 Interfaces (like functions) must be global.

-In order to specify the implementation of an interface, simply assign a function of compatible signature to it:
+In order to specify the implementation of an interface, assign (within a function) a function of compatible signature to it:

 ::